Eugen24/bigproject-unity-template/README.md

 ```

-Node!
+Note!
 Pool-Clearing is handled also by controller.
 Auto-cleaning on change scene probably will be in future releases.

 ## Ads and Analytics